Had govt done its job, it would not have come to this: Rahul on foreign aid | Politics

-Hitting out at the Centre, Congress leader Rahul Gandhi on Monday said the government's ''repeated chest-thumping'' at receiving foreign aid to tackle the COVID-19 crisis in the country is pathetic and had it done its job, it would not have come to this.
+Hitting out at the Centre, Congress leader Rahul Gandhi on Monday said the government's ''repeated chest-thumping'' at receiving foreign aid to deal with the COVID-19 crisis in the country is pathetic and had it done its job, it would not have come to this.

 The Congress had last week demanded transparency and urged Prime Minister Narendra Modi to make public the details of all the relief material received by India from different countries.